secretnodes/secretnodes.org/docs/tutorials/prep-sn-vultr.md

 # Deploy a Secret Node on Vultr
-Guide Version 0.175 | Date Dec 23, 2019 | Pre-Genesis Games Edition
+Guide Version 0.25 | Date Dec 27, 2019 | Pre-Genesis Games Edition
 Difficulty Level : Noob Friendly!

+> If you've configured your node with a previous version of this guide please run the following command to refresh the scripts on your node.
+You should only need to run this once. "wget -N https://raw.githubusercontent.com/secretnodes/scripts/master/refresh-scripts.sh" then proceed from step 6 on this guide.

 **Estimated Time | 15 - 30 Minutes depending on experience.**